No organization wants to lose its best employees. And one of the main reasons workers quit is due to lack of advancement.

 The role of a Chief Learning Officer is growing as more organizations recognize the need for learning and development to be central to their success.
 It’s important to remember the key skills that are needed to become a successful CLO, such as aligning learning with the goals of the organization and the personality traits that will command buy-in from the entire organization.
 Then whether you search in-house or externally, finding this individual will help sharpen your employees’ skills across your company.

 This will make your employees better at their jobs and more engaged.
-And in return, highly skilled employees will keep your customers happier and give you an edge on your competition.
+And in return, highly skilled employees will keep your customers happier and give you an edge over your competition.